When I first came across the quote by Brene Brown, “talk to yourself like someone you love”, I thought this lady knows a thing or two about self-love.

 You Are In A Important Relationship With Yourself

 Many clinical psychologists call the practice of someone strengthening kindness and compassionate thoughts to themselves, kindness meditation.
-It’s a form of self-care that has shown to be beneficial in managing stress, improving relationships, and even increasing productivity and self-compassion.
+It’s a form of self-care that has been shown to be beneficial in managing stress, improving relationships, and even increasing productivity and self-compassion.

 When you talk to yourself like someone you love, it allows for a more intimate relationship with yourself.
 A relationship where you are your own best friend instead of someone you haven’t taken the time to nurture and self-love.

 Even on your bad days, you have to be careful about what thoughts you digest.
 Thoughts become things.
 If you continue to tell yourself that you’re not going to meet that goal, lose weight, or reach those small goals- guess what?
 You won’t believe it when someone comes along and tells you the opposite because you’ve already brainwashed yourself with those thoughts.